William Hughlett: Family

 In 1927, Hughlett married Violet Jane Packard and the couple lived together in Cocoa, Florida where he worked as a physician for three years.
 Hughlett took over his uncle's physician practice in Cocoa.
 Hughlett and his spouse found a connection with the Christian religion and became involved in a local First Methodist Church.
 He became a member of the First United Methodist Church of Cocoa in 1924.
 The couple would live in Cocoa together until their shift to missionary work in Wembo Nyana, Belgian Congo in 1929.

 The Hughlett couple had their first child, William Hughlett Jr., shortly after arrival in the Congo.
 Hughlett Jr. died in an accident during infancy as the family was waiting to take a boat on the Congo river.
 Despite this loss, the couple continued on with their mission journey.

 During their later time in the Congo, William Hughlett and wife Violet Hughlett had three children, John Packard Hughlett, Vera Hughlett, and Dorothy Ann Hughlett.
-Hughlett's children grew up in both Wembo Nyama and in Cocoa, Florida, which they returned to during Dr. Hughlett's periods of furlough.
-When their parents were at work in the Congo, the children were often tended to by Congolese natives, who Dr. Hughlett found to be thorough caretakers.
+Hughlett's children grew up in both Wembo Nyama and in Cocoa, Florida, which they returned to during Hughlett's periods of furlough.
+When their parents were at work in the Congo, the children were often tended to by Congolese natives, whom Hughlett found to be thorough caretakers.